 Clutch provides examples of the following tropes:

-- Audience Participation Song: Several, but 10001110101 and Mob Goes Wild especially.
+- Audience Participation Song: Several, but "10001110101" and "Mob Goes Wild" especially.

 - Badass Boast:

-- Canon Discontinuity: Most of their first album and EP, though fan favorites El Jefe Speaks, Rats, and especially A Shogun Named Marcus will slip into their live sets.
+- Canon Discontinuity: Most of their first album and EP, though fan favorites "El Jefe Speaks," "Rats" and especially "A Shogun Named Marcus" will slip into their live sets.

-- Careful With That Axe: Parodied on the rap metal song (for real, Neil has surprisingly good hip hop flow) Careful With That Mic.
+- Careful with That Axe: Parodied on the rap metal song (for real, Neil has surprisingly good flow) "Careful With That Mic".

-- Conspiracy Theorist: Most explicitly, Escape From the Prison Planet and Animal Farm (see below).
-Other references include Bob Lazaar, David Icke (Oregon), MJ-12, the Skull & Bones society, Atlantis and The Men in Black.
+- Conspiracy Theorist: Most explicitly, "Escape From the Prison Planet" and "Animal Farm" (see below).
+Other references include Bob Lazaar, David Icke ("Oregon"), MJ-12, the Skull & Bones society, Atlantis and The Men in Black.

-Couldn't give a damn bout JFK!
+- Couldn't give a damn bout JFK!Everything is conspiracy!

 - Cover Version: "Electric Worry" is one half cover and one half original.

-- Epic Rocking: Binge and Purge, to the point its banned from their live setlist, due to the crowd getting too violent at the apex (ie, best moshing time) of the song.
+- Epic Rocking: "Binge and Purge," to the point its banned from their live setlist, due to the crowd getting too violent at the apex (ie, best moshing time) of the song.

 - Mind Screw: Some of their lyrics go beyond bizarre and seem to be attempting to create their own mythos.